 Risk Factors For Abdominal Migraine

-Abdominal migraine mostly affects children than adults, and the first episodes are known to occur at three to ten years.
+Abdominal migraine affects children more than adults, and the first episodes are known to occur at three to ten years.
 It also affects more females than males.
 Furthermore, research suggests that psychological factors such as abuse and stressful events may increase a child’s risk for abdominal migraine (5).

 How To Diagnose Abdominal Migraine In Children?